UWV uses cookies

 You can apply for a Wajong benefit from the age of 17 and a half years old.
 Or, you can apply up to the age of 30 years, if you are studying.

-To apply for a Wajong benefit complete the Work capacity evaluation form ('Aanvraag beoordeling arbeidsvermogen').
-You will need a DigiD account to do this.
+To apply for a Wajong benefit complete the Work capacity evaluation form.
+You will need either a DigiD account or a valid European electronic ID (‘Europees erkend inlogmiddel’) to do this.
 If you are younger than 18 years old, you will need to complete the form with your legal guardian ('wettelijk vertegenwoordiger').
 Please keep your citizen service number (‘BSN’) at hand.

 You will also need to send us any documents that are relevant to your assessment along with the form.
 The documents that you need to provide will depend on your situation.

-If you have been working, you might need to include some of the following documents, for example:
+If you have been working, you might need to include some of the following documents:

 • your CV